weebeetester/istio-tutorials/README.md

 reviews-v3-5c5cc7b6d-qmt9l       1/1     Running   0          2m1s
 ```

+## 2.9 Enable Istio
-## 2.9 In order for proxy/envoy sidecar to be injected, the namespace has to be applied with a label
+###  In order for proxy/envoy sidecar to be injected, the namespace has to be applied with a label
 ```bash
  istio-tutorials  istioctl analyze
 Info [IST0102] (Namespace default) The namespace is not enabled for Istio injection.
 Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection.